The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: Classical relativistic electrodynamics models revisiting: Lagrangian and Hamiltonian analysis

 and $\tau \in \mathbb{R}$ is the so-called, proper temporal parameter assigned to a freely moving particle with respect to the \ rest \ reference frame $\mathcal{K}_{\tau }.$ \ The action (\ref{L1.6}) is rather questionable from the dynamical point of view, since it is physically defined with respect to the \ rest \ reference frame $\mathcal{K}_{\tau },$ giving rise to the constant action $S=-m_{0}(\tau _{2}-\tau _{1}),$ as the limits of integrations $\tau _{1}<\tau _{2}\in \mathbb{R}$ were taken to be fixed from the very beginning.
-Moreover, considering this particle to have a charge $\xi \in \mathbb{R}$ and be moving in the Minkowski space-time $M^{4}$ under action of an external electromagnetic field $(\varphi ,A)\in M^{4},$ the corresponding classical (relativistic) action functional is chosen\ (see \cite{LL,Fe1,BN,BC,Pa,Th,BP0,BPT0}) with respect to the \textit{rest reference system }$\mathcal{K}_{\tau }$\ \ as follows:
+Moreover, considering this particle to have charge $\xi \in \mathbb{R}$ and be moving in the Minkowski space-time $M^{4}$ under action of an electromagnetic field $(\varphi ,A)\in \mathbb{R}\times \mathbb{E}^{3},$ the corresponding classical (relativistic) action functional is chosen\ (see \cite{LaLi,Feyn-1,Paul,Thir,BoPr-1,BoPrTaPr-Lore} ) \ as follows: